JulianwChen/Toyota_Innovation_Challenge_2026/README.md

 4. in dobotArm.py, ctrl+f to find `state = dType.ConnectDobot(api, "COM7", 115200)[0]`.
 Change the number after COM to reflect on the port you find
 5. disconnect from DobotLab
 5. if you every unplugged the robot arm, rerun the steps above the confirm the communication port is correct

-## camera calibration
-This script is needed for the camera to properly recognize where the red tags are located and connect the camera graphic to the robot's movement.

-Note: if you are using a different camera as provided in the challenge, you need to run `calibrateCamera.py`.
-This requires you to have a 4x4 ArUco board -> or any other similar calibration tool.

-1. ensure camera is setup such that it can see the tabletop range the robot arm movement
-2. run getTransformationMatrix.py
-3. the robot will place its claw down to the table.You can place the red tag provided in between the gripper. try to ensure the centre of the strip is at the centre of the claw [show an image here]
-4. press space as instructed by the program
-5. the robot will move its claw away. now examine the camera graphic to ensure the tag is fully visible in the camera and not blocked by the arm. [image here]
-6. press space again to continue. the robot will repeat step 3-5 for more points, continue until the scrip finishes running

-## Robot Pick-Place Script
-a basic script implementing a detect part/pick place function has been provided to you as a starter code.Check the code comments to see what it does.
-Feel free to base your solution off of this script, or feel free to created something new!